yanivnizan/knowledge-base/src/documents/docs/platforms/ios/GettingStarted.html.md

     ![alt text](/img/tutorial_img/ios_getting_started/compileSources.png "Compile sources")

-5. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets.
-Initialize _StoreController_ with the class you just created:
+5. Create your own implementation of `IStoreAssets` in order to describe your game's specific assets.
+  - For a brief example, see the [example](#example) at the bottom.
+  - For a more detailed example, see our MuffinRush [example](https://github.com/soomla/ios-store/blob/master/SoomlaiOSStoreExample/SoomlaiOSStoreExample/MuffinRushAssets.m).

+6. Initialize _StoreController_ with the class you just created:

     ``` objectivec
     [[StoreController getInstance] initializeWithStoreAssets:[[YourStoreAssetsImplementation alloc] init] andCustomSecret:@"[YOUR CUSTOM SECRET HERE]"];